vl-flask/test-slate/check-hashed-email.md

 | description | string | Text description of the incident. |
 | incidentDataTypes| [string] | The list of leaked data types within the incident. |

-> Reponse example: Unverified email
+> Response example: Unverified email

 ### Unverified email response: